Gaya/clevernode/source/about/index.md

     <img src="./gaya-daantje.jpg" alt="Gaya Kessler with his little sister, Daantje" />
 </picture>

 Because I was learning so much, I decided it was a good idea to [write down what I was learning](https://gaya.pizza) about in a weblog.
-To this day I still **write from time to time**.
+To this day I still **write from time to time**, but rarely.
 It helps me collect my thoughts and share them with the world.

 I've worked as an employee at a handful of different companies through the years.
 This allowed me to _not only_ grow from a _technical perspective_, but also _personally_.
-In my experience I've grown the most by working at such a variety of different companies and projects.
-This also allowed me to **know what I am good at**, and which environments suit me best.
+In my opinion I've grown so much because I worked at such a variety of different companies and projects.
+This also allowed me to **know what I am good at**, and which working environments suit me best.

-Through the years I always focused my work around **learning and challenging myself**.
+Through the years I always centred my work around **learning and challenging myself**.
 I love sharing this knowledge and have **spoken at various meetups and conferences**.
 Sharing knowledge and helping people improve their skills is something I get the most satisfaction out off.

 <picture class="picture picture--whisky">
     <img src="./gaya-strathisla.jpg" alt="Gaya Kessler at Strathisla distillery in Scotland" />